cerosrhino/hedgewars-scripts/README.md

 # hedgewars-scripts
-My scripts for the game Hedgewars
+My scripts for the game Hedgewars.
+They're all MIT-licensed.